6.5. Recruitment and Hiring in Policing

 Chief or Sheriff Interview- LET Prep

 Once a candidate has passed the written test, physical agility test, oral board interview, group assessment center/B-Pad assessment, and background investigation, if the department is still interested in the candidate, the candidate is made a ‘conditional offer of employment.’
-In laymen’s terms, it means the department is interested in the candidate, but still wants the candidate to go through the psych eval and medical physical.
+In layman’s terms, it means the department is interested in the candidate, but still wants the candidate to go through the psych eval and medical physical.
 Due to the intrusiveness of those two tests and results, the department must prove they are interested in the candidate enough to make a conditional offer of employment, all of which is dependent on the results of those two tests, of course.

 Photos above, from left to right: Medford Police Department patrol vehicle, Jackson County Sheriff’s Office K-9 patrol vehicle, and Medford Police Department BearCat SWAT vehicle.
 Law Enforcement agencies across Oregon participate in the Annual Lock-In Event.
 The above vehicles parked these vehicles for viewing at Lock-In.